viktor-ferenczi/se-script-merge/README.md

 ### Header

-Adding `//!!` anywhere in a namespace declaration will move it to the top of the merged script and exluces its contents from variable renaming and minification.
+Adding `//!!` anywhere in a namespace declaration will move that namespace block to the top of the merged script and exludes it from variable renaming and minification.
 This is useful to add documentation and configuration supposed to be editable by the player.

 ```cs
 namespace Script {